2AiBAIT/StoneRecog/README.md

 ## Description

 This repository contains:
-- a dataset with images and metadata of natural stones
+- a script to build a dataset with images and metadata of natural stones
 - a prototype application to recognize natural stone from images

 ## Installation